ambersun1234/RESTful-vs.-gRPC-benchmark/README.md

 # RESTful-API vs. gRPC benchmark testing
-This gist contains the benchmark testing code of RESTful-API and gRPC
+This project contains the benchmark testing code of RESTful-API and gRPC

 # Benchmark Result
 ![](./benchmark.png)

 # How to do a benchmark test
-There are 2 types of benchmark testing(grpc, rest) First, start the server
+There are 2 types of benchmark testing(grpc, rest)\
+First, start the server
 ```shell
 $ cd ./grpc or cd ./rest